 Indicators compiled on labour and education display the linkages between the two sectors, and how these help determine both individual and national well-being.
 In Mauritius, the gendered dynamic of the labour market is evident: female labour force participation is quite low compared to peer economies.
 This can be primarily attributed to tradition- and faith-based norms that inform domestic and household labour (care, reproductive and related work) in Mauritian society.

-A study conducted on gender, education and labour market however problematises the “common sense” hypothesis suggesting better educational access imply better labour market opportunities.
+A study conducted on gender, education and labour market however problematises the ‘common sense’ hypothesis suggesting better educational access imply better labour market opportunities.
 In fact, Gokulsing et al find that though girls outperform boys at all education levels (primary, secondary and tertiary), their access to job opportunities is reduced.
 The female unemployment rate is higher than that of males, while women who manage to enter the labour market are segmented to remain in low-occupation jobs.
 As mentioned in an earlier section, women entrants from affluent households primarily fuelled the recent expansion of female labour – showing how women’s access to the market and remunerative prospects are stymied by existing household income levels.

 These existing gaps translate into inequalities, such as in: decision-making authority and power within the household; control over economic and productive resources; and access to capital, savings and investment opportunities; which are crucial in determining resilience capacities, disaster response and the ability to capitalise on adaptation opportunities.